anirudhramanan/plutus-algo-backtesting/README.md

 <b>StockDataFetcher</b> : a class used to fetch stock data.
 By default, use YahooDataFetcher which uses yahoo finance to fetch stock data based on the configuration.

 <b>SignalStrategy</b> : This is where you define your buy and sell strategy.
 Implement the class and define your own strategy to buy and sell stocks.
-You can also specify the profit target and stop loss target
+You can also specify the profit target and stop loss target.

 Let us understand this with an example :